codsen/codsen/packages/csv-sort-cli/readme.md

 npm i -g csv-sort-cli
 ```

-1. consume via a `require()`:
+Consume via a `require()`:

 ```js
 const  = require("csv-sort-cli");
 ```

-2. or as an ES Module:
+or as an ES Module:

 ```js
 import  from "csv-sort-cli";
 ```

-3. or for web pages, as a production-ready minified script file, straight from CDN:
+or for web pages, as a production-ready minified script file, straight from CDN:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/csv-sort-cli/dist/csv-sort-cli.umd.js"></script>